Blumenstein Audio History

 Most recognizably, these new models are marked by the new "BLUMENSTEIN" brand on the front of the speaker, which is now from a new wood burning iron - a significant upgrade over the prior use of a rubber stamp and heat lamp.

-In our woodwork and joinery, there is a new, curved profile given to the updated arrangement of our locally sourced, in-house milled Douglas Fir internal braces that serve as the skeleton of all our enclosure designs now - giving an even greater strength to weight ratio, and a mixture of curved surfaces, spaces, and angles - which is the ideal environment for shaping the standing waves inside the cabinets to give a new, more cohesive, clearer and deeper voice to our sound systems.
-New, larger, vibration absorbing feet inspired from high end skateboard wheels are now used on the bottom of all our cabinets and heavy components.
+In my woodwork and joinery, there is a new, curved profile given to the updated arrangement of locally sourced, in-house milled Douglas Fir internal braces that serve as the skeleton of all enclosure designs now - giving an even greater strength to weight ratio, and a mixture of curved surfaces, spaces, and angles - which is the ideal environment for shaping the standing waves inside the cabinets to give a new, more cohesive, clearer and deeper voice to Blumenstein sound systems.
+New, larger, vibration absorbing feet inspired from high end skateboard wheels are now used on the bottom of all cabinets and heavy components.
 New custom sourced sturdy black mounting hardware is used to mount all speaker drivers.
-Finally, improved sandpaper and finish product applicators top off the list of major upgrades to our regular production items.
+Finally, improved sandpaper and finish product applicators top off the list of major upgrades to regular production items.

 The New Benthic Bass Unit Subwoofer design

-The ultra high quality Hammock Line RCA-> Minijack cable was finally added to our lineup in December.
+The ultra high quality Hammock Line RCA-> Minijack cable was finally added to the lineup in December.
 This exciting new product is a wired remote control for your audio system from your favorite device.

 Historic/Discontinued Speaker Models